-Fixed assets include land and buildings with a net book value of £39,061,844 which are partially funded by the LSC and its successor organisations.
+Fixed assets include land and buildings with a net book value of £34,583,166 which are partially funded by the LSC and its successor organisations.

 All land and other college buildings belong to the Shrewsbury Diocesan Trustees and they remain the property of the Shrewsbury Diocese.
-The College has adopted FRS5 for the sports hall and included that asset at its valuation as at 1 April 2001.
 No rent is paid by the college for the use of these facilities.